fkrauthan/wp-mpdf/readme.txt

 == Changelog ==

+= 1.9 =
+* Add Option to make a black list instead of a white list
-= 1.8 =
+* Add Button to clear all selecetet Posts at the black/white list = 1.8 =
 * Fix the pdf button function if you use this function on the archive page for example = 1.7 =